austinsonger/azure-docs/articles/web-application-firewall/ag/application-gateway-web-application-firewall-portal.md

 1. Select **Create a resource** on the upper left-hand corner of the Azure portal.
 1. Select **Storage**, and then select **Storage account**.
-1. For *Resource group*, select **myResourceGroupAG** for the resource group.
+1. For *Resource group*, select **AZ500-WAFAG-RG** for the resource group.
-1. Type *myagstore1* for the name of the storage account.
+1. Type *AZ500-WAFAG-Storage* for the name of the storage account.
 1. Accept the default values for the other settings and then select **Review + Create**.
 1. Review the settings, and then select **Create**.